NehaV7613/study_planner/README.md

 Access the app at **http://127.0.0.1:8000/**

 ## 📜 Future Enhancements
-- ✅ AI-based personalized study plan generator
 - 📊 Graphical representation of study progress
 - 🔄 API integration for mobile support
+- 📝 More AI-based enhancements for study suggestions and adaptive planning

 ---
 💡 **Contributions & Feedback**